5 · Reading Order

 Cascading Style Sheets can be used to provide layout for many aspects within a set of web pages, without the use of tables or frames.
 They allow web page designers to set out the presentation for a web site separately from the content.
 It makes it much easier to control the main items on web pages such as navigational elements.
 If the structure is well done it can help accessibility by allowing the user to change colours, fonts and read the site in a linear manner.
-It is important to check how a site looks with and without style sheets.
+This means there is always a meaningful sequence to the content on each web page.

 Outcomes and Scores